Reflections on Public Life

 Most people believe, however, that certain things, certain actions, and in some degree all people should be exempt from being valued only according to their usefulness.
 To the degree that they are exempt, these things, actions, and persons have intrinsic value.

 Our civilization has managed so far to resist the urge to see utility and intrinsic value as an either/or choice.
-We have long recognized that we want both kinds of value.
 The problem has been to find a proper balance.
-But to seek a balance between the two kinds of value is still to frame a choice in terms of things that lie outside historical time.
+But to seek a balance between the two kinds of value is still to frame choice in terms of things that lie outside of historical time.
 Social science policy debate and deeper controversy over values share in common the idea that what matter in life are either recurring or unchanging human needs.
 Such things are inherently timeless.

 Yet singular experiences also occur.
 These are, in fact, what unite societies.
 Debate over recurring budgets and eternal values are not what build a shared sense of purpose.
 What create community (and what define progress) are historically non-recurring events and experiences, and goals achieved in more or less definite periods of time.